amethyst/amethyst/docs/CONTRIBUTING.md

 by running `git checkout TAG` where `TAG` is a released tag eg `v0.8.0`.
 Now that you have the latest code you can start contributing.

-Contributors should be familiar with the [Git Syle Guide](https://github.com/agis/git-style-guide) and [Commit Message Guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53).
+Contributors should be familiar with the [Git Style Guide](https://github.com/agis/git-style-guide) and [Commit Message Guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53).

 ### Submission Checklist